 Communication with loved ones can be challenging during a natural disaster.
 Wired recommends the following:

 - Text instead of calling.
 Leave the phone lines open for first responders.
 Try using text messages rather than voice calls to avoid getting blocked by any network congestion.

 - Use apps.
 While cell networks and phone lines are generally limited to one communication protocol, apps such as Twitter or Facebook Messenger may be more likely to get your message through.

 If people are trying to reach you:

 - Think viral.
 Email a contact who’s most likely to be able and willing to disseminate information for you, update your Facebook status, tweet your condition and whereabouts.
 Whether you’re totally fine or in desperate need of help, let the viral nature of the internet work for you.

 - Update your voicemail message.
 If you can make only one call, make it to your voicemail.
-Change your outgoing message, so when folks try to reach you and the call goes straight to voicemail, they still get updated on your status.
+Change your outgoing message, so that when folks try to reach you and the call goes straight to voicemail, they still get updated on your status.

 It’s no fun to be unprepared.
-These are simple things you can do that require minimal money and a minimal investment of time!
+These are simple things you can do that require minimal money and a small investment of your time!